Tyler Austin

-Christopher Tyler Austin (born September 6, 1991) is an American professional baseball first baseman for the Yokohama DeNA BayStars of Nippon Professional Baseball (NPB).
-He has played in Major League Baseball (MLB) for the San Francisco Giants, New York Yankees, Minnesota Twins, and Milwaukee Brewers.
+Christopher Tyler Austin (born September 6, 1991) is an American professional baseball first baseman and outfielder for the Yokohama DeNA BayStars of Nippon Professional Baseball (NPB).
+He has previously played in Major League Baseball (MLB) for the New York Yankees, Minnesota Twins, San Francisco Giants, and Milwaukee Brewers.

 Austin played baseball for Heritage High School in Conyers, Georgia, before the Yankees selected him in the 2010 MLB draft.
 He became a highly regarded prospect, but missed playing time due to injuries.
 Austin made his MLB debut in 2016.
 He played for the Yankees until 2018, when he was traded to the Twins.
 He has played for the Twins and the Giants in 2019.
 The Giants released him during the season, and he signed a minor league contract with the Brewers.

 Early life

 Austin is the oldest of three sons born to Kim and Chris Austin.
 He also has two younger brothers, Dylan and Kyle.
 Though he grew up in Conyers, Georgia, 25 mi from Atlanta, Austin grew up as a fan of the New York Yankees, and considered Derek Jeter to be his favorite player.

 Austin attended Heritage High School in Conyers.
 He played for the school's baseball team as a catcher, third baseman, and pitcher.
 He was invited to play in amateur showcase tournaments, such as the AFLAC All-American Game.
 In 2008, his sophomore season, Austin had a .626 batting average with 19 home runs, and The Rockdale Citizen named him the high school baseball hitter of the year.
 At the age of 17, Austin was diagnosed with testicular cancer.
 He had surgery to remove the tumor, but did not require chemotherapy as the cancer was caught early and did not spread to other parts of his body.